chrischang314/coms6998/README.md

 main.py: This is the main experiment.
 This file runs dynamic batching using ResNet on the MNIST dataset under various parameters.

+dynamicbatching_1gpucifar10.ipynb: This file demonstrates running dynamic batching on the CIFAR10 dataset using 1 GPU.

+dynamicbatching_1gpumnist.ipynb: This file demonstrates running dynamic batching on the MNIST dataset using 1 GPU.

 ### Example Commands
 To run ```main.py```, simply type ```python3 main.py``` into the command line.
 Below we list some additional arguments that can be added: